 Safeguarding means looking after children.
 Child protection means preventing children from harm.

 Our safeguarding and child protection policies are summarised below.
-The full document can be provided on request.
+Follow the link to view The full Safeguarding Policy

 We provide two types of accommodation: host family and residential.
 Residential accommodation is only available for groups.